 Plan the size and number of magnetic disks for capacity in hybrid configurations by following the requirements for storage space and performance.

 - Performance.
-SAS and NL-SAS devices have faster performance.
+SAS and NL-SAS devices have faster performance than SATA disks.

 - Cost.
-SAS and NL-SAS devices can be expensive.
+SAS and NL-SAS devices are more expensive than SATA disks.

 Plan a magnetic disk configuration by following these guidelines: